This post may contain affiliate links. Please read our disclosure policy.

 - Ice cream – For an even more decadent treat, top your crêpes with a scoop of vegan vanilla ice cream or chocolate ice cream!

-Once filled, you can fold the crêpe into 4 or simply roll it.
+Once filled, you can fold the crêpe or simply roll it.
 Personally, I prefer it rolled, but that is up to you!

 💬 FAQ